- Posted by Lin Wilder

 Or worse, we lie.

 We pretend that the action, decision, loss or betrayal did not really affect us, was not truly wrong, deny that the injury inflicted callously on another was even an injury, justifying, pretending and revising history.

 This man Jesus did exist historically: The events which take place during the Palm Sunday worship services and Masses all over the world today did happen; it is their meaning that is disputed among so many.

 Regardless of the presence or absence of faith, we cannot fail to be touched by this man who was killed because of envy and ignorance; ultimately because a mob preferred to free a known murderer than this man who asks of his executioners,

 “I have shown you many good works from my Father; for which of these good deeds are you trying to kill me?”

 This Lent, however, I am struck by the relentlessness of the greatest battle; that of speaking, owning and forgiving our mistakes, failures and inabilities because I think of this man sent to bring a new covenant to the people chosen by His Father, to whom He had appeared in a cloud and to whom he had sent manna from Heaven.

-For three years, he speaks in the synagogues, in the public and private places, addressing the Israelites, specifically, the leaders of the Isrealites, the learned Pharisees, Scribes and Sadducees.
+For three years, he speaks in the synagogues, in the public and private places, addressing the Israelite, specifically, the leaders of the Israelite, the learned Pharisees, Scribes and Sadducees.
 Month by month, year by year, until finally the wisest leaders of this most beloved people of God decide to kill him.